-In some instances, due to pelvic floor dysfunction, the pelvic organs can protrude into the vagina.
-This is known as a prolapse.
-A qualified women’s health physiotherapist is able to diagnose and treat a prolapse.
-This treatment may involve an internal examination and the prescription of a pessary which is a small device inserted into the vagina to support the vaginal wall and impede the protrusion.
+Helping to reduce the severity of your symptoms, our qualified women’s health physiotherapists have the expertise to diagnose and treat a prolapse.
+This treatment may involve an internal examination, a pelvic floor strengthening exercise plan and the use of a pessary which is a small device inserted into the vagina to support the pelvic area.

-We can focus on strengthening important muscles in the back, glutes, legs and pelvic muscles to help your body accommodate the extra stresses of pregnancy, and the amazing job it does in delivering your precious baby.
-We can also help relieve muscular and joint pain in the hips and back caused by your body’s changing shape and hormonal changes that affect your ligaments as your body prepares for childbirth.
+We also focus on strengthening important muscles in your back, glutes and legs, helping your body accommodate the extra stresses of pregnancy and the incredible job it does in delivering your precious baby.

-In the post-natal period you may feel pain and discomfort in your back, shoulders and neck or you may be recovering from a caesarean, rectus diastasis (stomach muscle separation) or trauma to your pelvic floor.
-Physiotherapy can help you reduce your pain and strengthen these areas so that they can cope with the changes that have happened.
+In the post-natal period, it’s common to feel pain and discomfort in your back, shoulders and neck.
+You may also be recovering from a caesarean, rectus diastasis (stomach muscle separation) or trauma to your pelvic floor.

 - Osteoporosis and Osteopenia

 - Cancer and cancer treatment

 - A range of other issues that directly impact women.